"D" is for . . .

+D" is for . . .

 I never had another dachshund in my life until our daughter and son-in-law came to our house one evening 14 years ago, and in her arms, Holly was carrying the cutest little black-and-tan smooth doxie puppy you ever saw!
 This little eight-week-old puppy was "the now-famous" Shadow, upon whom I've based Sarge of THE DACHSHUND ESCAPADES.
 I've never seen a dog who loved to chase a ball as much as Shadow did as a puppy.
 Clark has often said that he nearly dislocated his shoulder at times when we babysat that doxie at our house, because Shadow just wouldn't quit for hours on end.
-He's now the elder statesman in the family of our animals of six cats (each married daughter has three) and two dogs (Duke is the other doxie), until he crossed the Rainbow Bridge on 02/01/17.
+He was the elder statesman in the family of our animals of six cats (each married daughter has three) and two dogs (Duke is the other doxie), until he crossed the Rainbow Bridge on 02/01/17.
 Two of the cats, Tate and Joey, are the "Fuzz Brothers" from I AM SARGE.
 Piper and Aslan are also included in the other books, along with relative newcomers, Winston and Thor.

 And now to our own doxie, Duke. who sadly crossed the rainbow bridge on July 28, 2017.
 I've written about him often and in numerous places, so I won't spend much time here.
 Just suffice it to say that he fulfilled my desire to have a dog with personality--and he's done it in spades.
 He's a what-a-dawg who is just enthusiastic about life in general and loves to play--but don't laugh at him or make fun of him: he'll "tell you off" on the spot.
 He's been known to talk back and argue, too, on occasion.
 But he's so loving, a chow hound, a clown, and a nose with legs, all rolled up into our glorious family pet.

 So what if I spoil him?
 He's worth it, you know :).

 To our beloved, "I'm-as-big-as-any-other-dawg" dachshunds: you make life so interesting and fun.
 I can't imagine missing out on your cold nose, your loud bark, your insistence that we play with you, and your crocodile-like yawns.
 You rule!